Dainty, dazzling and delicious, Sifnos is a soulful delight with a hint of posh.

 — KASTRO —

-Cliff-top Kastro, inhabited since prehistoric times, is a sight to behold.
+Cliff-top Kastro, the island’s ancient capital inhabited since prehistoric times, is a sight to behold.
 Within its sleepy medieval walls, an Alice in Wonderland like walk awaits with unsuspecting delights: a loukoumades (Greek doughnut) bolthole in a bright pop of red, a Cuban-inspired cocktail bar wrapped around a scenic corner, and at its foot on Seralia beach below, an unlikely experimental culinary outpost called Cantina, co-owned by the former Head Chef of Omega3.
 The highlight?
 As you emerge into the seaside pathway, the solitary blue-domed Church of The Seven Martyrs sits commandingly on an islet.
 Tiny, commanding, and infectiously serene.

 DINING WITH KIDS

-Beyond its embellished reputation and romantic write-ups of sage and thyme scented air, we found that Sifnos had the same share of mediocre and exceptional restaurants we experienced on most other Greek islands.
-So where can you go for a satisfying meal where you don’t have to wrestle for space in tight alleyways, or worry about tots falling off stools?
+So where can you go for a satisfying meal where you don’t have to wrestle for space in tight alleyways, or worry about tots falling off stools in haute-hip hotspots?

 — TO STEKI (PLATIS GIALOS) —

-Where we were initiated into the island’s sacred recipes of chickpea stew (revitha) and slowcooked lamb (mastelo), every spoonful was Sifnian heaven.
-Perched a step up from the beach, a playground of sandy shores lies just below.
+Initiating us into the island’s revered recipes of chickpea stew (revitha) and slowcooked lamb (mastelo), every spoonful at family-run To Steki was soul-warming, Sifnian heaven.
+Perched a step up from the beach, a play area of sandy shores lies below.

 — CHRISOPIGI TAVERNA (APOFTOKO) —